jrwest/hs-gauges/README.md

 	$ cabal build

 If the build is successful, the CLI binary can be found at `dist/build/Gauges/gauges`.
-You can move this binary to some directory that is on your `PATH`, it doesn't need any of the other files in the `dist/build/Gauges` directory.
+You can run it directly from there or you can move this binary to some directory that is on your `PATH`, it doesn't need any of the other files in the `dist/build/Gauges` directory.

 ## Usage